 Reading, writing and storytelling were my religions growing up.
 My father used to tell me a story every night before going to bed.
 He told the most astounding stories that materialized in the moment.
-His imagination and ability to conjure imagery were gifts.
-I wish I knew if these stories were told to him as a child.
+His imagination and ability to conjure imagery were a gift.
+I wish I knew if the stories he told me, were told to him by his father.

-Every Saturday morning my father and I headed to the library to check out and return books.
+Every Saturday morning, for as far back as I can remember, my father and I headed to the library to check out and return books.
 He always checked out seven books and he almost always read them all.
 He insisted that I check out seven books.
 I could barely get thru one but by the time I was in middle school I could match him.
 I wasn’t consistent with reading seven in a week but I could keep up.
 I am an avid reader.
 I am also a close reader.
 I owe these skills to my father, Edmond Danielle.
 He passed on his love of words and stories.
 It is because of him that I pursued an MFA from Goddard College.
 My mother, Helen Marie, also deserves a mention.
 She was a poet and an artist.
 She taught me to see light in the most unusual places.
 This skill continues to assist me.

 I remember when my oldest cousin was hired by Glamour magazine as an editor.
 Everyone spoke in hushed tones when her name was mentioned.
 I kept her picture on the bookcase in my bedroom.
 I envisioned her as an angel.

 I always knew I was a writer.
 My first writings were etched inside my closet—shaman-like images that were discovered by the painter when he removed the doors to paint.

 Of course there was the pink diary with the tiny key.
 I often wonder what happened to my childhood writings.

 I write from my life.
 I tend to write with my veins open.
 My process often startles me as I am a very private person.

 MFA in Creative Writing from Goddard College, 2011

 BA Evergreen State College, 2008